Addiction To Ketamine

-According to the Department of Justice’s National Drug Intelligence Center, individuals aged 12 to 25 accounted for 74 percent of the ketamine emergency department visits in the United States in the year 2000.
+According to the Department of Justice’s National Drug Intelligence Center, individuals aged 12 to 25 accounted for 74% of the Ketamine emergency department visits in the United States in the year 2000.

-In 2006, the University of Michigan’s Monitoring the Future survey showed three percent of high school seniors had used the drug at least once that year.
+In 2006, the University of Michigan’s Monitoring the Future survey showed 3% of high school seniors had used the drug at least once that year.

 Finding Treatment For Ketamine Addiction